 Are chatty and sociable

 When considered as a family pet, guinea pigs are wonderful.
-They need time to get used to people, and so patient adults are well placed to gain their trust, and get them used to people.
+They need time to get used to people, and so patient adults are well placed to gain their trust, and get them used to being in a family.
 Children need to know that they can't cuddle the pigs straight away, and instead kids can use this time to learn about the feeding, cleaning etc routine.
 They can sit with the pigs and talk to them, offer them snacks from their hands and generally bond with them and start to gain their trust!

 Remember though, they can only HELP.
 Full responsibility for them lies with you, the responsible adult.

 Once the piggies are happy to be handled, then the kids can cuddle with them!
 Make sure to supervise ALL contact your child has with a guinea pig.
 YOU should catch and pick up the pig, and pass it to your child to avoid unnecessary stress and squeezing.
 Make sure that piggy is held over a table, lap or the floor so that he won't fall far if the child drops him.

 Would you buy a horse or puppy for your child and expect them to care for it themselves?

 I should hope not!
 A guinea pig is no different.
 Guinea pigs take as much caring for, if not more than, a dog or cat.
 They need to be handled, loved, given at least 2 hours exercise time out of the hutch/cage, regular cleaning out... are you prepared to do this if your child loses interest?
 Simply chucking food in a cleaning out once a week is, again, not enough!

 Very fragile bodies

 Don't like being caught/picked up

 Need A LOT of space - 120cmx60cm minimum